Tell us what you think of cancer care in Kent and Medway

 Earlier diagnosis: Cancer survival rates in England are higher than they have ever been, and earlier diagnosis is the key to improving survival rates further.
-Earlier cancer diagnoses will enable us to meet this ambitious goal, as it means patients can receive treatment when there is a better chance of achieving a complete cure.
-This work involves the:
+Earlier cancer diagnoses will enable us to improve survival rates, as it means patients can receive treatment when there is a better chance of achieving a complete cure.
+During 2019/20 we will be:

 - piloting a ‘vague symptom’ clinic

-- implementation of the new 28-day faster diagnosis standard
+- implementing the new 28-day faster diagnosis standard

 - reviewing the current diagnostic service provision across Kent and Medway.